 Tips and Expert Advice: Understanding the Temple in Context

 To truly understand the layout of the Temple in Jesus' time, it's crucial to consult multiple sources.
 Don’t rely solely on one interpretation.
 Cross-reference biblical accounts with historical texts like Josephus' Jewish Antiquities and The Jewish War.
-Josephus, a Jewish historian who lived during the first century CE, provides detailed descriptions of the Temple and its various features.
+But josephus, a Jewish historian who lived during the first century CE, provides detailed descriptions of the Temple and its various features.
 Comparing these different accounts will give you a more comprehensive picture of the Temple's design and function.

 Visualize the Temple complex.
 Use diagrams, maps, and even virtual reconstructions to get a sense of the scale and spatial relationships of the different courtyards and structures.
 Several websites and museums offer detailed models and virtual tours of Herod's Temple, allowing you to explore the complex from different perspectives.
 Imagining yourself walking through the Temple Mount can help you to better understand the events that took place there.